-Spectacular Culinary Experiences: What & Where To Eat In Singapore!
+Spectacular Culinary Experiences: Places To Eat In Singapore!

 #1 Long Beach Seafood

 One of the perfect ways to sample the authentic cuisine of a destination is to retrace the footsteps of the locals.
 And when the seafood craving takes over, the locals of Singapore go to the creator of the original Black Pepper Crab – The Long Beach Seafood Restaurant!
 This place has an untouched old-world charm; traditional food presentation and the age old decor are a testimony to this fact.
 While the fantastic array of live seafood and fishes on display inside the restaurant may not fancy everyone, it certainly does guarantee a meal that’s fresh and lip-smacking good!
-With fantastic recipes, and the freshest seafood from all over the world, it’s no wonder this restaurant is a popular hot spot amongst everyone with an appetite for excellent seafood!
+With fantastic recipes, and the freshest seafood from all over the world, it’s no wonder this restaurant is one of the best places to eat in Singapore with an appetite for excellent seafood!

 Must Try: Classic White Pepper Alaskan King Crab, Golden Stripe Lobster, Scottish Razor Clam, and of course, the popular Black Pepper Crab.

 Situated on the Armenian Street and in the heart of the Peranakan enclave – Katong, True Blue Cuisine is one of those rare places to eat in Singapore that lets you indulge in authentic Peranakan delicacies.
 Adorned with traditional earthenware, gorgeous artwork and historic memorabilia, this restaurant brings to life an all-round experience of the fascinating Peranakan culture.
 But it’s the intensely rich food accented with tangy and sour flavours that steals the show!
 Peranakan cuisine, which features a beautiful blend of Malay, Chinese, and other south-east Asian influences can be savoured in the many culinary treats served at True Blue, one of the amazing places to eat in Singapore.